mtill/py-markdown-journal/README.md

 ![the generated handout files, opened in VS code](demo/images/image.png)

 Prefix of generated file names is as follows:
-"Number of recent entries in that file" - "number of entries in inbox" - "date of last entry (format: %y%m%d)"
+"Number of recent entries in that file" - "number of highlighted entries (e.g., with assigned 'inbox' tag)" - "date of last entry (format: %y%m%d)"